White Paper

 $81,000

-At 10,000 queries/day on GPT-4.1, that's $162,000 per year in API tokens alone.
+At 10,000 queries/day on a mid-tier model, that's ~$162,000 per year in API tokens alone.
+Premium models multiply that by 5-6x.

 2. What Local Hardware Costs